 A virtual YouTuber uses a CG avatar to represent themselves on video-sharing platforms.
 These 3D cartoons are the digital renditions of the technician behind the screen where a virtual streamer copies the movements and facial expressions in real-time.

-Using virtual streamers brands can convey their message in an impactful way.
-Brands can tell a story around the character that resonates with the product.
+Using virtual streamers brands can convey your message in an impactful way.
+Your brand can tell a story around the character that resonates with the product.
 Customers feel more connected than ever because these avatars portray life-like movements and chat with them.

 With technological advancement, AR and VR services have become affordable with 75% of top brands integrating VR into their content.
 When marketers introduce their products into virtual spaces, the communication with the audience becomes more interactive and personalized.

-Another great advantage when using virtual YouTubers is that brands can make all the personality traits, attitudes, and values align with the brand’s philosophies.
-These realistic representations of brand personas help the audience understand them clearly and improve brand loyalty.
+Another great advantage when using virtual YouTubers is that brands can make all the personality traits, attitudes, and values align with your brand’s philosophies.
+These realistic representations of brand personas help your audience understand them clearly and improve brand loyalty.

 According to a study by Futurum Research, consumers revealed that the acceptance of AR and VR is becoming part of the consumer process.
 Therefore, brands must leverage the latest technology to meet the evolving demands and values of customers.

 Brand communication is not one-way anymore.
-Brands can now employ or own virtual streamers to interact with their users.
+You can now employ or own virtual streamers to interact with their users.
 Vtubers and customers can have engaging conversations about products on the platforms.

 Food brand Nissin promoted its Curry Meshi with Virtual Youtuber group, Hololive.
 Popular Vtubers, Ozora Subaru, Minato Aqua, and Usada Pekora promoted the product together with their singing on the Hololive channel.